japa/japa.dev/content/docs/plugins/expect-type.md

+---
+title: Expect types
+description: The expect types plugin allows you to write assertions for the static TypeScript types.
+Think of them as additional guards to ensure that during refactoring you are not messing up with the types a method returns or accepts.
+ogImage: expect-types-plugin.jpeg
+---

 # Expect types

 The `@japa/expect-types` plugin allows you to write an assertion for the TypeScript types.
 However, the plugin has no runtime behavior, and you must type-check your project for assertions to run.